vipulprabhu2000/EduMentor/README.md

 ### EduMentor Website
-A Website designed for Teachers to Add, View, update, delete Students Records.
+EduMentor Website is tailored for teachers to efficiently manage student records.
+It provides features to add new student records, view existing records, update details, and delete entries as needed.
+This user-friendly platform simplifies record management for educators.

 ## Get Started
 Step 1: